 Under each of these circumstances there are differently constrained possibilities of action against trafficking and sexual violence.
 Certainly for there to be the greatest possibility for the elimination of such abuses there needs to be peace.
 But as we see surveying the world from Qatar to Western Europe peace alone is not enough, particularly if that peace is underpinned by brutal jurisprudence.

-To put it bluntly, reducing violence against women and girls, particularly in the current wars waged by the proxies of Saudi Arabia, requires that their jurisprudence is explicitly and loudly repudiated.
+To put it bluntly, reducing violence against women and girls, particularly in the current wars waged by the proxies of Saudi Arabia, requires that their jurisprudence is explicitly and loudly repudiated, particularly as a priority for international diplomacy.

 Until now neither the humanitarian nor development communities have in any significant way grasped the issues of slavery, trafficking or child labour.
 So they fail consistently to address them.
 There is a need for these sectors to recognise this, and to develop and implement training on slavery and trafficking for policy makers, including donors, and practitioners in these sectors.